lightstep/opentelemetry-examples/collector/memcached/README.md

     `docker compose up`

-3. [Create a dashboard][ls-docs-dashboards] to view the data at Lightstep Observability.
+3. [Create a dashboard][ls-docs-dashboards] to view the data at Cloud Observability Observability.

 ## Configuration